The Concept of Chakras or Energy Centers Of The Human Body

 Ajna or the third eye is the source of intuitive or psychic knowledge and linked to the pineal gland.
 It represents, the syllable AUM and the dual state of Shiva as Shiva and Shakti.
 Hence, it is said to be presided over by Ardhanarisvara.
 Ajna is the chakra of time and awareness and of light.
 The pineal gland is a light sensitive gland, that produces the hormone melatonin, which regulates the instincts of going to sleep and awakening.
 It has been conjectured that it also produces trace amounts of the psychedelic chemical dimethyltryptamine.
 Symbolized by a lotus with two petals.
 (Some argue that the pineal and pituitary glands should be exchanged in their relationship to the Crown and Brow chakras, based on the description in Arthur Avalon's book on kundalini called Serpent Power or empirical research.)

-Vishuddha or the throat chakra is said to be related to communication and growth, growth being a form of expression.
+Vishuddha or the throat chakra is the source of sacred speech and related to communication and growth, growth being a form of expression.
 It is presided over by the fivefold Shiva (Panchavaktra Shiva) who performs the fivefold functions of creation and represented by the syllable HAM.
 Shakini is his associated Shakti.
 This chakra is paralleled to the thyroid, a gland that is also in the throat, and which produces thyroid hormone, responsible for growth and maturation.
 Symbolized by a lotus with sixteen turquoise petals encircling a triangle with a silver moon inside.

 Anahata or the heart/emotions chakra is related to love, equilibrium, and well-being and acts as the source of emotional intelligence.
 It is related to the thymus, located in the chest.
-This organ is part of the immune system, as well as being part of the endocrine system.
+This organ is part of the immune system and the endocrine system.
 It produces T cells responsible for fighting off disease, and is adversely affected by stress.
 Symbolized by a lotus with twelve green petals called the heart-mind, which encircles a yantra of two intersecting triangles, forming a hexagram, symbolizing the union of the male and female.
 It is represented by syllable YAM and said to be the seat of emotions and passions.